Tuesday, May 8, 2012

 I grew up in a small church in the South.
 I really don't remember the numbers, but we probably averaged 60-75 people on Sundays.
 I just remember that the atmosphere of the church was very homey and friendly.
 Walking in the church doors always felt like coming home.

-Let me share with you some outstanding ladies that I remember with fondness 36 years later.
+Let me share with you some outstanding ladies that I remember with fondness all these years later.

 • Miss Maudie - She sat in the second row every service and beamed!
 I can still see her smiling face even all these years later.
 She had the gift of encouragement.
 If you were in the choir, her smiles encouraged you to sing your best!